OpenKneeboard/OpenKneeboard/docs/how-to/huion.md

 OpenTabletDriver is *STRONGLY* recommended; Huion's driver is only still supported by OpenKneeboard in case you need it for other software.

+If you choose to use Huion's drivers, **no help is available** for tablet issues when using OpenKneeboard.

 To use Huion's drivers, you need to enable the tablet by:

 1. Open OpenKneeboard's settings page (bottom left)